The Wasserstein Believer: Learning Belief Updates for Partially Observable Environments through Reliable Latent Space Models: Introduction

-We learn the latent model of the POMDP with Wasserstein-MDP (WAE-MDP) \cite{aaai-2023-delgrange-nowe-perez}.
-We then learn the belief-update network (BUN) by minimizing the Wasserstein distance with the exact belief-update rule in the latent POMDP.
-To allow for complex belief distributions we use Normalizing Flows \cite{Kobyzev_2021}.
-Unlike the current state-of-the-art algorithms the beliefs are only optimized towards accurately representing the current state distribution and following the belief-update rule.
-While we use a recursive network in our belief-update architecture we do not back-propagate through time and therefore implement it as a simple feed forward network.
-The policy is then learned on the latent belief space by using as input a vector embedding the parameters of the belief (sub-beliefs).
+We learn the latent model of the POMDP via a \emph{Wasserstein auto-encoded MDP} (WAE-MDP, \citealt{aaai-2023-delgrange-nowe-perez}), which embeds bisimulation metrics --- intuitively leading to our guarantees.
+In parallel, we maintain a belief distribution over the latent state space via a \emph{belief update network}: we minimize its \emph{Wasserstein distance} to the exact belief update rule, through a tractable variational proxy.
+To allow for complex belief distributions, we use \emph{normalizing flows} \citep{Kobyzev_2021}.
+In contrast to SOTA algorithms, the beliefs are only optimized towards accurately replicating its update rule.
+While we call recursively the belief network to maintain the belief distribution, we do not back-propagate through time and thus implement it as a simple feed forward network.
+The policy is learned on the latent belief space using a vector integrating the parameters of the belief distribution.
+Our experimental results are promising and show the ability of our algorithm to learn to encode the history into a representation useful to learn a policy, \emph{without using RNNs}.

-Our contributions are two-fold.
-First, we present WBU a novel algorithm that approximates the belief-update of a learned latent environment for any POMDP, and allows the learning of a policy conditioned on those beliefs.
-Second, we provide theoretical guarantees ensuring that our latent belief learner on top of learning the dynamics of the POMDP and replicating the belief update function, outputs a belief encoding adapted to learn the value function.

-This paper presents the theoretical results of our algorithm and the preliminary results on small environments with a modified belief-update network that uses KL-divergence as a proxy for the Wasserstein Distance.
-In future work we plan to implement the theoretical losses for the belief-update network, test our algorithm on a larger set of POMDP environments and carry out ablative studies on the different components of our algorithm.